apache/polaris/docs/configuring-polaris-for-production.md

 To use [EclipseLink](https://eclipse.dev/eclipselink/) for metastore management, specify the configuration `metaStoreManager.conf-file` to point to an [EclipseLink `persistence.xml` file](https://eclipse.dev/eclipselink/documentation/2.5/solutions/testingjpa002.htm).
 This file, local to the Polaris service, will contain information on what database to use for metastore management and how to connect to it.

 > [!IMPORTANT]
-> To use EclipseLink, you need to ensure that you have done two things:
+> EclipseLink requires
-> 1. Built the JAR for the EclipseLink extension
+> 1. Building the JAR for the EclipseLink extension
-> 2. Set the property on the Polaris project to include eclipseLink.
+> 2. Setting the `eclipseLink` gradle property to `true`.
 >
 > This can be achieved by setting `eclipseLink=true` in the `gradle.properties` file, or by passing the property explicitly while building all JARs, e.g.: `./gradlew -PeclipseLink=true clean assemble`